demisto/content-docs/content-repo/extra-docs/articles/microsoft-auth-guide.md

 1. Cortex XSOAR Application
 2. Self-Deployed Application

+<b>Note:</b> For the Microsoft Graph Mail Single User integration, you cannot use a "Shared mailbox" regardless of the authentication method used.

 ## Cortex XSOAR Application
 In this method, you grant consent for the Cortex XSOAR multi-tenant application to access your data.
 The application is maintained by Cortex XSOAR.
 Depending on the integration, this requires either admin consent to [get access without a user](https://docs.microsoft.com/en-us/graph/auth-v2-service) or user consent to [get access on behalf of a user](https://docs.microsoft.com/en-us/graph/auth-v2-user).